Blog The Major Factors that Drive the Gold Price

 Some people believe monetary policy from the U.S. Federal Reserve is one of the biggest gold price factors.

-The façade of the U.S. Federal Reserve Bank.
+Facade of the Federal Reserve Bank

 Rising interest rates can be bullish for gold if they negatively affect the U.S. stock market.
-It’s not uncommon for investors to flock to gold as a safe haven when the stock market declines significantly.
-For example, gold prices jumped by more than 60% in 1973 and 1974 while interest rates rose and the S&P 500 Index sunk more than 20%.
+It’s not uncommon for investors to flock to gold as a safe haven when the stock market takes a downward turn.

-In 2020, the COVID-19 pandemic heavily affected gold demand.
-Gold demand declined 14% in 2020 from 2019 and finished at the first sub-4,000t year since 2009, according to the World Gold Council.
-Yet, gold prices gained more than 25% in 2020, reaching a record-high of $2,067.15 in August.
+In 2020, the COVID-19 pandemic significantly impacted gold demand, which dropped by 14% compared to 2019, marking the first time demand fell below 4,000 tons since 2009, according to the World Gold Council.
+Amidst this decline, gold prices surged by over 25% in 2020, reaching a record high of $2,067.15 in August.

 Market values of precious metals, going up and down in value.